anotherRedbeard/dotnet-8-migrate/md/Intro.md

   - Discuss how .NET Framework and .NET Core merged into just .NET.
   - Simplifying the landscape by starting with .NET 5.
     - .NET Standard serves as a bridge across framework and core to maintain historical compatibility.
-    - ASP.NET Core points to .NET 5 and greater, while ASP.NET refers to .NET Framework versions.
+    - ASP.NET Core refers to apps that are built on .NET 5 and greater, while ASP.NET refers to .NET Framework versions.

 - Benefits of .NET Core:
   - Highlight the advantages: